 “Dodge!”
 Blue yells again, and this time Kemuri avoids the attack.
 No time to wonder why Misty is keeping her starmie out, but her ability to give it commands instantly and silently means he has to play defensively.
 He keeps his gaze on her pokemon to predict its next move, and realizes that its wounds from his previous attack are closing.
 “Lar!”

-His pokemon dashes forward and slashes with its remaining limb.
+His pokemon dashes forward and slashes with its remaining arm.
 The razor sharp leaves slice off a pair of the starmie’s arms as it spins away.
 It responds with an Ice Beam, which Kemuri manages to dodge without Blue’s warning, but it tries to counter attack on its own and only manages to chase the starmie around as it recharges for another shot.

 Starmie are too fast for a shiftry to hope to get a hit in without the element of surprise.
 “Af!”
 Blue commands, and Kemuri leaps forward–only to land short and hit the sand face first.
 Blue winces as he imagines that long, thin nose slamming into the sand.